dwkimm01/nclone/README.md

 Run notes
 --------------
-- Note for sipe you still have to add this to your run command NSS_SSL_CBC_RANDOM_IV=0 ./hw
+- Note for libpurple sipe you still have to add this to your run command NSS_SSL_CBC_RANDOM_IV=0 ./hw
  - Or set it in your environment export NSS_SSL_CBC_RANDOM_IV=0 for it to connect
 - Eclipse debugging